sxosh2010/CapeTownGreen/instructions/move_the_taxi.md

 ## Moving the taxi forward

-The taxi should move forward when the forward arrow is pressed.
-The taxi's position is determined by a css class attached to it.
-There are nine classes `.one-of-six` to `.six-of-nine`.
-Attach the next class to the taxi elements document as the forward key is pressed.
+The taxi should move forward when the right arrow is pressed.
+The taxi's position is determined by a class attached to it.
+There are nine classes: `.one-of-six` to `.six-of-nine`.
+Attach the next class to the taxi elements as the forward key is pressed.

 The algorithm you will use to move the taxi forward is:

-    1. initialize a global variable (declare it outside onkeyup) called `taxiLocationCounter` to 1
+    1. initialize a global variable (declare it outside `onkeyup`) called `taxiLocationCounter` to 1;
-    2. when the forward key is pressed increment `taxiLocationCounter` by 1
+    2. when the forward key is pressed increment `taxiLocationCounter` by 1;
-    3. when the back key is pressed decrement `taxiLocationCounter` by 1
+    3. when the back key is pressed decrement `taxiLocationCounter` by 1;
-    4. make sure that the counter variable never get's bigger than 9 or less than 1
+    4. make sure that the counter variable never get's bigger than 9 or less than 1;
-    5. translate the counter's value into a classnames
+    5. translate the counter's value into class names;
-    6. when the forward key is pressed replace the old location class with the new location class on the taxi html element
+    6. when the forward key is pressed, replace the old location class with the new location class on the taxi html element.

 Go ahead and implement steps 1 to 4.
 Display the value of `taxiLocationCounter` on the screen using the `displayMessage` function.